Policy, Laws and Regulations

 - Guidelines on Maintaining the Confidentiality of Information about Indian Sacred Sites (2018) [554 KB]

-The Policy Statement directs federal agencies to “respect tribal desires to keep information about [culturally sensitive] locations confidential to the extent legally possible,” and provides general guidelines for doing so.
+The Policy Statement directs DoD Components to “respect tribal desires to keep information about culturally sensitive locations confidential to the extent legally possible” and provides general guidance for doing so.

 - DoDI 4710.03 - Consultation With Native Hawaiian Organizations (NHOs) (2011) [105 KB]